eshinhw/green-orchard/README.md

 ## Objectives

-Build a full stack e-commerce website which sells local fruits.
+- Build a full stack e-commerce website which sells local fruits produced at Papas Orchard.
+- Implement UI and client interaction with Tailwind CSS and React.
+- Implement user authentication and DB integration for backend.

 ## Tech Stack